 That’s why it’s more important than ever to harness the tools available to turn engagement — not just marketing — into conversions.
 By focusing on creating an engagement funnel, you’ll reach more potential customers and get more conversions.

 The structure of your engagement funnel doesn’t necessarily need to be different than the traditional marketing funnel.
 It can still contain the conventional stages:

 What needs to change is how your brand interacts with people at each stage of the funnel.
 You need to use strategies, tools, and platforms that promote engagement rather than one-way conversations.
-Whereas before, the education stage might have only included sending prospects whitepapers or case studies, now it might also involve inviting them to webinars or doing Q&As on social media.
+Whereas before, the education stage might have only included sending prospects whitepapers or case studies, now it might also involve inviting them to webinars or doing Q&As on social media like Facebook Live.